-Learn about these two types of perspective in art to create more dynamic and lifelike compositions.
+Learn about these two types of perspective in art.

 Aerial or atmospheric perspective refers to colors and our sense of detail, looking at objects up close or far in the distance.